EricZinda/Perplexity/backlog_will.md

         - things like "on" for "on the menu" or "table near the window"
       - The verb itself doesn't do anything except for breaking apart combinatorials and basic validation
       - Let the verb *group* do the heavy lifting
+- Priniciples
+  - Make everything as general as possible:
+    - Interpret anything like "what do have [on the menu]" as meaning "show me the menu" if we are about to return everything on the menu/on the specials list
 - Change phrases like "I would like" to "I want" using Transforms
 - abstract-types
   - Dealing with multiple people in verbs